TargetWoman - Portal for Women

 Breakthrough Bleeding

-It is a strange happening.
-You have never experienced this kind of midcycle vaginal bleeding.
+It is strange.
+You have never experienced this kind of mid-cycle vaginal bleeding.
 The timing is unusual; the vaginal spotting or bleeding is abnormal.
 You are concerned.
 Could this have something to do with the birth control pills you are on?

 It could well be breakthrough bleeding.
 Understand how pertinent it is to address the issue promptly.
-Find what to do and check ways to cope with breakthrough bleeding.
+Find what to do and check ways to cope with breakthrough bleeding (BTB).

 Breakthrough bleeding